ydm/django-cart2/README.md

 * Bruno Carvalho

 I made a fork and enriched it by adding features.
-All the code is rewritten with Python 3 compliance in mind.
+All the code is rewritten with a future Python 3 compliance in mind.
 Python2 is supported using the django.utils.six package which is part of Django as of version 1.5.

 The cart is successfully used in a real-world shop without any problems so far.